lee-joanne/yakker-frontend/README.md

 **Homepage Tests**

-- Infinite scroll successfully works as the page will load when more than ten posts are present.
+- Infinite scroll successfully works as the page will produce more posts when more than ten posts are present.
 - The lists of posts are all shown, with the author, date updated, author avatar, post title, image, content, number of reyakks and comments present.
 - Author and avatar of posts are able clickable and will redirect user to profile page of that user.
 - If user is logged out, hovering over reyakk button will prompt user to log in.